 Hydration stations were set up ashore and manned by volunteers.
 Out on the water, all safety and support boats carried five-gallon jugs to refill competitors’ water bottles.
 They also had reusable bottles to throw to the windsurfers, who couldn’t carry them on their boards.
 Four volunteers spent two hours every morning refilling the water dispensers ashore and afloat.

 Lunches and snacks were packed in compostable materials and reusable bags, which attendees had to wash and bring back the following day.
 No individually wrapped snacks were served and no plastic utensils used.
-All flags and sponsor banners were printed on recyclable fabric with water-based ink.
+All flags and sponsor banners were printed on recyclable fabric with water-based ink (you can order birthday banner online that is made of the same recyclable fabric).
 Boat park fences were erected with reusable bungee cords rather than cable ties.

 Another success was diverting waste from landfill by recycling and composting it instead.
 Composting is now recognised as a crucial part of any effort to reduce greenhouse gases and potentially one of the major solutions that can lead us to a sustainable future.
 At the Youth Worlds, meals were served on compostable tableware, trained volunteers manned waste stations at mealtimes and competitors were left in no doubt that a zero-waste future is achievable and important.
 Almost 90 per cent of the total waste was recycled or composted which reduced the total carbon footprint by the equivalent of 22 tonnes of CO2.